carlos-afonso/measles/index.md

 ### NYC Measles Cases by Age

-The bar chart below shows the age distribution of the NYC measles cases.
-Most of the cases are in children, particularly the ones aged from 1 to 4 years.
+Most of the NYC measles cases are in children, particularly the ones aged from 1 to 4 years.

 <img src="images/nyc-measles-cases-by-age-bar-chart-py.svg" style="max-width:500px; width:98%; height:auto; margin:auto; display:block;">

-The bar chart above was created with this Jupyter/Python notebook: [.ipynb format on GitHub](https://github.com/carlos-afonso/measles/blob/master/notebooks/nyc-measles-cases-by-age.ipynb){:target="&#95;blank" rel="noopener"} or [static HTML format](https://carlos-afonso.github.io/measles/notebooks/nyc-measles-cases-by-age.html)

 ### NYC Measles Cases by Vaccination Status